raul-izquierdo/english/sources/vocabulary/Places/Places to Live.md

     ?
 La vista desde la cima de la montaña era impresionante : `The view from the top of the mountain was stunning` ?
 Es asombroso lo rápido que aprendió a tocar el piano : `It's amazing how quickly he learned to play the piano`

+bullicioso = bustling
+    ?
+La ciudad es bulliciosa por la noche : `The city is bustling at night` ?
+El mercado estaba lleno de gente y actividad : `The market was full of people and activity`

 ## Services and Facilities